AbelAditya/Testing-gitbook/SRS.md

 * The platform will utilize third-party text-to-speech technology and pre-defined video templates.
 * The platform will require a stable internet connection to upload and download content.
 * The platform will require users to have a compatible web browser or mobile device.
+* The platform will utilize machine learning-based prompting pipelines to improve the quality of the generated videos over time.

 ## 7. Glossary